 An exploration of models of strategic planning, group processing skills, decision-making techniques, and practical ways to implement plans.
-(Offered only in the Lifelong Learning Program).
+(Offered only in the School of Evening and Graduate Studies).

 4201 PRACTICUM IN POLITICAL SCIENCE

 A supervised application of theory to practice in a functional area related to Political Science.